SineadMorris/ushr/README.md

 ##### Getting further information

 If you encounter any bugs related to this package please contact the package author directly.
-Additional descriptions of the model and analysis performed by the package can be found in the vignette; details will also be available in the upcoming paper: Morris SE et al. "ushr: understanding suppression of HIV in R" (manuscript available upon request).
+Additional descriptions of the model and analysis performed by the package can be found in the vignette; details are also be available in [Morris et al. (2020) BMC Bioinformatics](https://rdcu.be/b1yZU).
 Further details on the mathematical theory can also be found in the references cited below.

 Background
 ----------